If Your Claim Is Denied

 - Contact your doctor immediately

-- Ask doctor to call EDD directly if needed
+- Ask your doctor to call EDD (1-800-480-3287) directly to confirm receipt if fax transmission is uncertain

 Include: